valarnet/valarnet-blog/posts/20230117-ospf-prefix-suppression.md

   - "ospf"
 ---

 OSPF prefix-suppression is a feature used to reduce the number of LSAs that are flooded within an area.
 This helps reduce the number of Type-1 (Router) and Type-2 (Network) LSAs advertised.
+Fewer number of LSAs means SPF calculation can become faster.

 It does not suppress Type-3 (Summary), Type-4 (Summary ASBR), Type 5  (External) or Type 7 (NSSA External) LSAs.

-Fewer number of LSAs means SPF calculation can become faster.

-OSPF prefix-suppression can be enabled globally on a router or on per interface basis.
+OSPF prefix-suppression can be enabled globally on a router or on per-interface basis.

 A use-case for OSPF prefix-suppression might be if communication is only expected between end hosts.
 In this case, advertising the transit links between the routers to all routers is not needed.